yogthos/repl-talk/README.md

-# REPL Chat
+# REPL Talk

 Interactive REPL interface with AI integration using Babashka nREPL.
 An AI-powered tool that executes Clojure code through a single `eval_clojure` function, enabling natural language interaction with your system.

 ## Overview

-REPL Chat provides a web-based interface where you can chat with an AI assistant that can execute Clojure code via Babashka nREPL.
+REPL Talk provides a web-based interface where you can chat with an AI assistant that can execute Clojure code via Babashka nREPL.
 Instead of a fixed set of tools, the AI has access to the full Clojure runtime, allowing it to dynamically generate and execute code to accomplish tasks.

 ## Features